joelek/wc-refurbished/readme.md

 * Add rendering of food supply and demand to top bar.
 * Change right mouse button behaviour to contextual dispatch of unit commands.
 * Change all action button hotkeys such that they better match their corresponding actions.
-* Fix issue with keyboard scroller not working in game window.